kwebio/kweb-core/docs/index.md

 #### Features
 * Build websites in Kotlin
-* Interact with the user just like powerful but complex JavaScript frameworks like React or Angular
+* Interact from the user just like powerful but complex JavaScript frameworks like React or Angular
 * Makes the barrier between web-browser and web-server largely invisible
-* Seamlessly integrates with powerful JavaScript libraries like JQuery, MDL, and Bootstrap
+* Seamlessly integrates from powerful JavaScript libraries like JQuery, MDL, and Bootstrap
 * Update your web browser instantly in response to code changes
 * Easy to add to an existing project, Kweb is just a library, it doesn't seek to tell you how your project should be organized

 #### How does it work?
-Kweb keeps all of the logic server-side, and uses efficient websockets to communicate with web browsers.
+Kweb keeps all of the logic server-side, and uses efficient websockets to communicate from web browsers.
 We also take advantage of Kotlin's powerful new coroutines mechanism to efficiently handle asynchronicity, largly invisibly to the programmer.